 Your rights as a person with diabetes

 • A potential employer may not ask you if you have diabetes.
 If that information is volunteered, then the potential employer may only ask if you require any accommodations.

-• Reasonable accommodations include such things as extra breaks to test/inject, a quiet place to rest during a low blood sugar episode, eating a snack when needed or a modified schedule.
+• Reasonable accommodations include such things as extra breaks to test/inject, a quiet place to rest during a low blood sugar episode, the freedom to eat a snack when needed, and a modified schedule.

 • An employer is not required to grant every request for a reasonable accommodation if that request causes undue hardship.

 • You cannot be fired solely due to your diabetes.